santiagopediatra/violence-pregnancy-bayes/README.md

 The exposure is violence documented in the clinical registry.
 It must not be interpreted as the true prevalence of gestational violence.
 Under-recording, missingness and selection into the neonatal cohort are addressed through sensitivity analyses.

-## 🧬 Estudio Clínico · Salud Global
+## 🧬 Estudio Clínico · Salud Perinatal
 ### Recorded gestational violence and neonatal risks: A 15-year study in hospitalized deliveries

 | | |